ifwe/bruce/doc/design.md

 #### Batching of AnyPartition Messages

 For AnyPartition messages, per-topic batching is done by the router thread.
-When a batch for a topic is complete, Bruce chooses a destination broker for the batch as follows.
+When a batch for a topic is complete, Bruce chooses a destination broker as follows.
 For each topic, Bruce maintains an array of available partitions.
-An index in this array is chosen in a round-robin manner, and then the broker that hosts the lead replica for that partition is chosen as the destination.
+An index in this array is chosen in a round-robin manner, and the broker that hosts the lead replica for that partition is chosen as the destination.
 However, at this point only the destination broker is determined, and the batch may ultimately be sent to a different partition hosted by the same broker.
-Final partition selection is done by the send thread for the destination broker while it is building a produce request.
+Final partition selection is done by the send thread for the destination broker as a produce request is being built.
 In this manner, batches for a given topic are sent to brokers proportionally according to how many partitions for the topic each broker hosts.
 For instance, suppose topic T has a total of 10 partitions.
 If 3 of the partitions are hosted by broker B1 and 7 are hosted by broker B2, then 30% of the batches for topic T will be sent to B1 and 70% will be sent to B2.

 Combined topics batching (in which a single batch contains multiple topics) can be configured for topics that do not have per-topic batching configurations.